imgag/ngs-bits/doc/tools/NGSDSameSample.md

 	  -mode <enum>          Type of relation (either only same-sample or same-patient (includes same-sample).
 	                        Default value: 'SAME_PATIENT'
 	                        Valid: 'SAME_SAMPLE,SAME_PATIENT'
+	  -include_bad          Include bad processed samples in the output (will be ignored on default).
+	                        Default value: 'false'
-	  -include_merged       Include merged samples in the output (will be ignored on default).
+	  -include_merged       Include merged quality processed samples in the output (will be ignored on default).
 	                        Default value: 'false'
 	  -test                 Uses the test database instead of on the production database.
 	                        Default value: 'false'